GoogleCloudPlatform/k8s-config-connector/README.md

     ```bash
     kubectl apply -f install-bundle/
     ```
+    **NOTE:** If you previously installed Config Connector alpha and wish to upgrade, newer versions of the `CustomResourceDefinitions` may cause some of the resources to not be applied successfully.
+You will need to delete the previous version of the CRD via `kubectl delete crd [NAME]`, and then rerun the installation command above. *This will delete any resources of that particular type*.

 1. In order to create Google Cloud resources, Config Connector needs an IAM service account to authenticate as.
 Create a service account, create a key for the service account, and inject it in the cluster: